andrew/ultimate-awesome/README.md

 - [awesomeai](https://github.com/generalistcodes/awesomeai) - Curated list of Awesome AI Apps and Projects(Open Source and Non Open Source).
 - [awesome](https://github.com/geocine/awesome) - 🕶 My Awesome List.
 - [resources](https://github.com/giorgenes/resources) - A curated list of resources collected in my 20+ years of experience as a software engineer and indiehacker.
+- [awesome-blockchain](https://github.com/g-leopard/awesome-blockchain) - Curated list of resources for the development and applications of blockchain.
 - [DeepLearning-pwcn](https://github.com/Gojay001/DeepLearning-pwcn) - There are paper with code and note in terms of deep learning.
 - [global-gp-software-index](https://github.com/greenpeace/global-gp-software-index) - List of software produced specifically for Greenpeace.
 - [awesome-service-design](https://github.com/gschema/awesome-service-design) - Curated list of awesome service design resources.